-The Auditor notes that relatively high concentrations of zinc and copper are typically present in groundwater within the Bringelly shale.
-The Auditor also notes that all samples which have exceeded that provisional phytotoxicity based investigation levels for copper and zinc are described as naturally occurring topsoil.
+The Auditor notes that all samples which exceeded the provisional phytotoxicity-based investigation levels for copper and zinc are described as naturally occurring topsoil.
 The Auditor therefore concludes that these concentrations are likely to be a result of natural variation within the shallow soil, potentially concentrated by the action of surface water, and do not pose a significant risk to the environment.
+The Auditor also notes that relatively high concentrations of zinc and copper are typically present in groundwater within the Bringelly Shale.